 Finally found some time to post about thanksgiving this year.
 And the famous and anticipated turkey night came and went, it happened so fast!
 I hope everybody had a great time and survived the cleaning marathon that usually follows the cooking olympics.
 Three days of prep, about 10-15 hours of cooking, gone in less than 20 minutes at the table.
-I will always find that fascinating, how quickly so much hard work can disappear in minutes.
+I will always find that fascinating, how quickly so much hard work can disappear in a matter of seconds.
 But, that’s actually what it’s all about.
-It’s a good sign if anything!
+It’s a good sign.

 What I like about Thanksgiving, specially because I’m not amercian, and fundamentally this holiday has zero nostalgic meaning to me, no childhood memories, no grandma roasting a huge turkey… I got nothing.
 But after having lived in the US for over a decade, I have learned to love it.
 The fact that it isn’t about presents and that it hasn’t been commercialized, makes it more special.